 4. The next step is where we set up the project for HDR.
 To do this, we need to tell Resolve that our Output Color Space is Rec.2020 with a gamma of ST.2084.
 Limit the Output Gamut to the Output Color Space.

-5. We also need to adjust our Output Tone Mapping and our Output Gamut Mapping to make sure our values translate correctly if our starting point is not Rec2020/ST2084.
+5. We also need to adjust our Output Tone Mapping and our Output Gamut Mapping to ensure our values translate correctly if our starting point is not Rec2020/ST2084.
 Under Timeline to Output Tone Mapping, Select Simple.
-This will make sure values between 5500 and 100 nits are mapped appropriately to the HDR Mastering value (see the next step).
+This will ensure values between 5500 and 100 nits are mapped appropriately to the HDR Mastering value (see the next step).
 Next, we need to set the Timeline to Output Gamut Mapping to Saturation Mapping.
 The default values of 0.900 for the Saturation Knee and 1.000 for the Saturation Max should work in most workflows.

 6. Finally, make sure HDR Mastering is set for the nit level of your workflow.
 Most HDR deliverable specs are designed for 1000 nit masters.

-7. In the node tree, where you apply your LUT, make sure you are applying a log to Rec.2020 LUT instead of an SDR log to Rec.709 LUT.
+7. In the node tree, where you apply your LUT, make sure you apply a log to Rec.2020 LUT instead of an SDR log to Rec.709 LUT.

 8. Now that our project is set up for HDR color management, we can set up our HDR dailies deliverables.
-There are many different file formats and codecs that support HDR, but for viewing dailies we’ll want to use 1920x1080 10-bit H.265 (HEVC) MOV files for best results.
-In the deliver page, select the H.265 preset.
+There are many different file formats and codecs that support HDR, but we’ll want to use 1920x1080 10-bit H.265 (HEVC) MOV files for best results for viewing dailies.
+On the deliver page, select the H.265 preset.

 10. Next, to make sure the file is 10-bit, set the Encoding Profile to Main10.